Fulkerson/FRTN01/README.rst

   TCP server used for reading and writing to the actual process.
 Resides in the `server` directiory.

-control
-  Library containing control things.
-At the moment only a PID regulator.

-client
+pid_client
-  Client which connects to the server and regulates using the PID in control.
+  Client which connects to the server and regulates using a PID.